The short answer

 What CT does

-- Makes every publicly-trusted certificate discoverable in public logs.
+- Makes every publicly trusted certificate discoverable in public logs.

 - Lets domain owners detect certificates they never requested.